 Penal Code 243(e)(1) domestic battery is California's most common domestic violence offense.
 It's described as a misdemeanor battery against a cohabitant, spouse, fellow parent, or someone the defendant has dated, but no visible injuries are required.

 Penal Code 422 PC criminal threats are defined as threatening another person with serious harm and can be charged as a misdemeanor or a felony.
-A misdemeanor conviction will carry up to one year in county jail, but a felony criminal threats conviction carries up to 4 years in state prison and a “strike” under the three strikes law.
+A misdemeanor conviction will carry up to one year in county jail, but a felony criminal threats conviction will carry up to four years in state prison and a “strike” under the three strikes law.

 What Factors Determine the Type of Charges?

-As noted, prosecutors use many factors to determine whether to charge the defendant with a misdemeanor or felony.
+As noted, prosecutors consider many factors when determining whether to charge the defendant with a misdemeanor or felony.
 Still, the severity of the victim's injuries is always the crime's central element.

 They will also review any prior reported incidents of abuse on the victim or others.
 Another crucial factor is whether the defendant has any other domestic violence convictions.